Nesbitt Reservoir: History and notable features

-In 2012 Pennsylvania American Water completed improvements costing $27.4 million to the dam which contains the 1.3 billion-gallon reservoir.
+In 2012, Pennsylvania American Water completed improvements costing $27.4 million to the dam, which contains the 1.3 billion-gallon reservoir.

-Whitewater rafting is done from the reservoir to Moosic.
-It is a medium difficult level for paddling for those who are not ready for the roaring rapids but not quite a beginner.
+Whitewater rafting was previously done from the reservoir to Moosic.
+It was a medium difficult level for paddling for those not ready for the roaring rapids but not quite a beginner.

 It is no longer accessible to the public since the reservoir was purchased from PAWC.
 Before that time, there was a nature trail that included sights of creeks, the stream, falls, deer and other small animals of nature.